What Are Parts Of The Cell Theory

 Trends and Latest Developments

 While the core tenets of cell theory remain unchanged, our understanding of cells has advanced dramatically with the advent of new technologies and research methods.
-Advances in microscopy, molecular biology, and genetics have allowed us to explore the intricate details of cell structure, function, and behavior.
+Advances in microscopy, molecular biology, and genetics have allowed us to explore the involved details of cell structure, function, and behavior.
 Here are some of the trends and latest developments in cell biology:

 Advanced Microscopy Techniques: